 1. Victoria and South Australia are at greatest risk for the next few seasons

 The AEMO (Australian Energy Market Operator) has warned that residents in Victoria and South Australia have an increased risk of power shortages in the near future.
+In 2023, it has been reported that the AEMO are forecasting that the entire eastern seaboard of Australia will be at risk of electricity shortages from 2027.
 This presents a need for a long term solution from the government.
 However, individuals should take extra effort to protect themselves from these outages due to the time taken for political decisions to turn into reality.

 2. Most Australians are at risk